Only Lovers Left Alive: Places

 The home of Adam is originally located at 82 Alfred Street, Detroit.
-When the protagonists are cruising around the neighbourhood, Adam shows Eve the Michigan Theater, which is now a parking deck, and the place where Jack White grew up with his family.
+When the protagonists are cruising around the neighbourhood, Adam shows Eve the Michigan Theater -- which is now a parking deck -- and the house where Jack White grew up with his family.
 White previously played a Tesla expert in Coffee and Cigarettes.

 Release

 Cast and director at the 2013 Cannes Film Festival.

-The film was shown in several film festivals during 2013, such as the Cannes Film Festival in the competition section in April, the September Toronto International Film Festival, four screenings at the September/October Reykjavík International Film Festival, and as an opening film for the 4th American Film Festival held in Wrocław, Poland.
+The film was shown in several film festivals during 2013, such as the Cannes Film Festival in the competition section in May, the September Toronto International Film Festival, four screenings at the September–October Reykjavík International Film Festival, and as an opening film for the 4th American Film Festival held in Wrocław, Poland.

 The film was officially released in the United Kingdom on 21 February 2014, and opened in the United States on 11 April the same year.